AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 If you do not configure a unique namespace, you may end up with:

-* Unwanted graph merges, such as two identities each with a different CRM ID namespace in a graph.
+* Unwanted graph merges, such as two identities with the same CRM ID namespace, but different identity values (scenarios like these often represent two different person entities in the same graph).
 * A graph with any number of identities as long as the graph doesn't exceed the limit of 50 identities.

 You must configure a unique namespace to inform the [!DNL Identity Optimization Algorithm] to enforce limitations on the identity data that are ingested into a given identity graph.